 Situated on the south-eastern corner of England Sandwich is an ancient town and Cinque Port.
 Located in the centre of the town St Peter’s church offers both locals and visitors alike a place in ...Find Out More

 The Salutation Gardens are a plant lover’s paradise.
 Designed in 1912 by architect Sir Edwin Lutyens, the 3.7 acres are divided into a series of symmetrical “rooms”, each with a diff...Find Out More

-A living history visitors' centre, with regular demonstrations of medieval crafts and skills including Blacksmithing, Baking, Boat building, Calligraphy, Wheat Weaving, Egg Tempera Painting with ...Find Out More
+A living history visitors' centre, with regular demonstrations of medieval crafts and skills including Blacksmithing, Baking, Boat building, Calligraphy, Wheat Weaving, Egg Tempera Painting with an on...Find Out More